Blackberry Crumble

 The Best Dish for Making Crumble?

-There's a bit of an argument here amongst crumble aficionadoes.
+There's a bit of an argument here amongst crumble aficionados.
 Some like a really deep layer of fruit with just a bit of topping, others prefer the crunchy pastry, speckled with caramelised fruit juice.
 Personally, I use a medium-sized ceramic baking dish for my rhubarb crumble.
 I place the fruit tightly but almost in a single layer and cover it with a thick layer of crumble topping.

 For more ideas for tasty puddings check out the recipes page.